location

 Causes of Hernia

 A hernia develops when tissue or internal organs project through a defect in the muscle or fascia wall.
-This protrusion results from weakened connective structures combined with elevated pressure inside the abdominal cavity.
+The protrusion happens because the connective structures are weakened.

 This pressure can arise from several conditions: